aau-claaudia/hpc/docs/external-hpc/deic-resources.md

 **Proces:**

 In the beginning of the year a new call is made available and researchers have a 3-month window in which they can apply.
-When the window ends there is a period, where a scientific committee evaluates the applications that have been submitted.
+When the window ends there is a period, where [a scientific committee](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources/E-resource-committee) evaluates the applications that have been submitted based on [criteria](https://www.deic.dk/sites/default/files/Proces%20for%20national%20call%20for%20e-resources.pdf#page=10).
 After this proces has been completed, applicants receive a response on the decision - 6 months after the call opened.
 This cycle repeats twice a year.

 **How to apply:**